 - 8. Aerosols are particularly concerning because unlike droplets, which stay airborne for only a few seconds, aerosols are water droplets suspended in air and can remain suspended for hours, until gravity ultimately forces them to the nearest surface below. - 9.
 Consequently, aerosols can spread widely through air flow and settle on surfaces hundreds of feet away from any infected individual.
 Thus, someone not even in the vicinity of an infected person can unknowingly touch an infected surface, later touch their face, and become infected. - 10.
 In an effort to combat the virus and slow the spread of COVID-19, state and local governments across the country have imposed directives requiring residents to remain in their homes except to perform certain "essential" activities, like shopping for food, going to see a doctor, or getting fresh air.
 According to the New York Times, 95% of the United States population currently is under one or more state or local directives to stay at home. - 11.
 The state and local directives typically require businesses deemed "non-essential" to be closed and in-person work is not permitted.
 But even businesses classified as "essential" have been severely impacted by the pandemic.
-For example, "essential" businesses have had to increase the frequency of cleaning, reduce hours, install new protective barriers between employee and customer, provide personal protective equipment to its workforce and prohibit customers from entering their facilities.
+For example, "essential" businesses have had to increase the frequency of cleaning, reduce hours, install new protective barriers between employee and customer, and provide personal protective equipment to its workforce.
 But even with those precautions, many such business have had great difficulty retaining employees who fear becoming infected at work. - 12.
+Plaintiff is based in Johnson County, Kansas, and does business throughout the United States and abroad producing headwear and other apparel for businesses across the world. - 13.
+Johnson County and the State of Kansas have issued stay-at-home orders, as have the neighboring City of Kansas City, Missouri and State of Missouri (hereafter, "Stay at Home

-Kansas City, Missouri and the State of Missouri have issued stay-at-home orders (hereafter, "Stay at Home Orders" or "Orders").
-These Stay at Home Orders remain in effect and have caused the suspension of non-essential and essential businesses.
-As a Kansas City business, Plaintiff is subject to these Orders.
+Orders").
+These Stay at Home Orders remain in effect and have caused the suspension of nonessential and essential businesses.